Philliec459/Create-Thin-Section-Image-Labels-for-Semantic-Segmentation-Training/README.md

-# Create-Labels-for-Thin-Sections
+# Create-Thin-Section-Labels
-Create Labels for Keras image-segmentation:
+Create Labels for Thin Sections for image-segmentation-keras:

-This is meant to document the steps being used to create a labeled image that will be used for the training for the image segmentation process using Keras per Divam Gupta's GitHub repository.
+This repository is meant to document the steps being employed to create a labeled Thin Section image for the image segmentation using Keras per Divam Gupta's GitHub repository.

-We are trying to label different types of grains or blue dye epoxy (this represents visual porosity) observed in clastic petrographic thin sections.
-The following image is an example of a typical clastic thin section that we are working with for our test data:
+The objective of this repository is to label different types of grains or blue dye epoxy (which represents visual porosity) observed in clastic petrographic thin sections of rock samples.
+The following image is an example of a typical clastic rock thin section and the histogram of the pixel values:

 ![Image](ThinSection.png)